 Best Time to Visit Hanle Observatory

-- By Air: Fly to Leh Airport, which connects to major Indian cities.
-From Leh, hire a taxi or join a group tour to the location of Hanle Observatory.
+Fly to Kushok Bakula Rimpochee Airport (Leh Airport), the nearest airport connecting Leh to major Indian cities like Delhi, Mumbai, and Srinagar.
+From Leh, you can hire a taxi or join a guided tour to Hanle Observatory.

 Suggested Read: Travel Responsibly To Ladakh In 2024 With These Essential Ladakh Travel Tips